w3c/wai-fundamentals-overview/content/foundations-course.md

 Some more things that developers and others are [tweeting about the course](https://www.w3.org/WAI/EO/wiki/Promoting_W3Cx_Intro_Course#student_public_comments):

-{% include_cached blockquote.html content="<p>I just enrolled in this accessibility course and I watched some short clips (Module 1), and it made an impact on me.<br>I will work from now on accessibility improvements thinking about these real people, not just because ‘the law’, or because you ’should’ </p>" source="David Corbacho Roman, Señor Developer… JavaScript, React, Apollo, GraphQL, Next.js, Edge networking." href="https://twitter.com/dcorbacho/status/1250661298116886530" %}
+{% include_cached blockquote.html content="<p>I just enrolled in this accessibility course and I watched some short clips (Module 1), and it made an impact on me.<br>I will work from now on accessibility improvements thinking about these real people, not just because ‘the law’, or because you ’should’ </p>" source="David Corbacho Roman.
+Señor Developer… JavaScript, React, Apollo, GraphQL, Next.js, Edge networking." href="https://twitter.com/dcorbacho/status/1250661298116886530" %}

 {% include_cached blockquote.html content="<p>‘Disability is about design.
 Bad design is disabling.’
 The course on web accessibility by the @w3c_wai is filled with eye-opening arguments and concepts.
-Great job @shawn_slh and team!<br>Join the course!</p>" source="Carlos Muncharaz, Front-end Developer" href="https://twitter.com/cmuncharaz/status/1225425651848663043" %}
+Great job @shawn_slh and team!<br>Join the course!</p>" source="Carlos Muncharaz.
+Front-end Developer." href="https://twitter.com/cmuncharaz/status/1225425651848663043" %}

 {% include_cached blockquote.html content="<p>I highly recommend this course for anybody wanting to learn about digital accessibility.
 It's got a lot of great info and a relatively small time commitment.</p>" source=" Justin Yarbrough.
 Blind.
 Digital #a11y specialist. #AvGeek." href="https://twitter.com/FatElvis04/status/1260961018135494657" %}